Hey Friends! Today, I’m so excited to share the 2016 Reader Survey results with you!

 I’ll be creating a free ecourse designed to help you with the decluttering process.
 I’ve been wanting to complete this project for awhile, but it just hasn’t made its way to the front burner…until now.

 One of the stumbling blocks that people often run into when they embark on decluttering is knowing what to do with the things they’ve decided to get rid of.
-I plan to help you with this aspect of the decluttering process in two ways:
+I plan to help you with this aspect of the decluttering process in three ways:

 - Creating an Ultimate Guide for Where to Donate Items (for the things you plan to donate)

 - Creating a monthly blog series called “Sell Your Stuff”.
 Each month, I’ll introduce an online resource/service for selling your discarded items and share my personal experience with using the service.

 - In light of the crazy popular 10 No Brainer Things to Toss During Your Kitchen Declutter Session post, I plan to introduce a monthly “No Brainer Things to Toss” series for various spaces throughout your home.

 If you need help with the decluttering process, you don’t need to wait for these new resources to get help.
 Check out the Organize & Refine Your Home Challenge posts to get decluttering tips for specific areas of your home.
 And if you haven’t downloaded the Declutter Tool Kit yet, now’s the perfect time.